benhutchison/GettingWorkDoneWithExtensibleEffects/exerciseWriter/README.md

 ### :pencil: _Write Code_

 - Measure the time the overall scan took.
 Take start and end times in `scanReport`, and use a `tell` to log the elapsed millis.
-Ensure your calls to the clock are wrapped in `taskDelay` effects to ensure the clock timings are taken when the program *runs*, and not when its is *created*.
+Ensure your calls to the clock are wrapped in `taskDelay` effects to ensure the clock timings are taken when the program *runs*, and not when it is *created*.

 - Try changing the interpretation in main to use the plain `runWriter`.
 What does the program return now?
 How can you print the logs?